CenterForDigitalHumanities/TPEN3/_posts/2025-12-10-understanding-tpen-data.md

 3. **Mark Lines** by drawing boxes around text fragments
 4. **Group into Columns** if your page has multiple sections
 5. **Type transcriptions** for each Line
-6. **Add Layers** if you need to annotate the same pages differently
-7. **Set reading order** so your text flows correctly across Pages and Columns
+6. **Set reading order** so your text flows correctly across Pages and Columns
+7. **Add Layers** if you need to annotate the same pages differently

 ---

 ## IIIF Resources: The Foundation

-TPEN 3 is built on the [IIIF](https://iiif.io/) (International Image Interoperability Framework) standard, which powers how images and transcriptions work together.
+TPEN 3 is built on the [IIIF](https://iiif.io/) (International Image Interoperability Framework) and [Web Annotation](https://www.w3.org/TR/annotation-model/) standards, linking images and transcriptions together.

 ### Manifests: Organizing Your Images

-A **IIIF Manifest** is like a table of contents for a digitized manuscript.
+A **IIIF Manifest** is a container for a digitized manuscript.
 It describes:

 - What images are in the manuscript
 - What order they appear in
 - Metadata like title, author, date, rights
 - How images relate to physical structure (pages, folios)

-**Three Ways TPEN Uses Manifests:**
+#### Three Ways TPEN Uses Manifests

-#### 1. Starting a Project

-When you create a Project from a IIIF Manifest:
-- TPEN reads the Manifest to discover all the images
-- Each Canvas (image) in the Manifest becomes a Page
-- The Manifest's order determines the initial Page sequence
-- Metadata populates your Project description

-**Example:** A medieval manuscript Manifest from the Bodleian Library might contain 200 Canvases representing 100 folios (recto and verso).
-TPEN imports all 200 as Pages, ready for transcription.

-**Where to find Manifests:**
-- Most major digital libraries (Bodleian, Gallica, Internet Archive, etc.)
-- Look for "IIIF" or "Share/Export" options on manuscript viewer pages
-- URLs typically end with `/manifest` or `/manifest.json`

-#### 2. Providing Image Targets

-TPEN doesn't copy or download images.
-Instead:
-- Your Line annotations **target** the original images in the Manifest
-- Images stay on the library's server
-- Annotations point to specific x,y,w,h coordinates on each Canvas
-- Anyone viewing your annotations sees the original, authoritative images

-**Benefits:**
-- No duplicate storage
-- Images benefit from the library's infrastructure (zoom, color correction)
-- Annotations remain valid even if image quality improves
-- You're citing the original source, not a copy

-#### 3. Exporting as a Derivative

-You can export your complete Project as a new IIIF Manifest that includes:
-- All the original image information
-- Your transcription annotations embedded
-- Metadata from your Project
-- Reading order reflecting your Columns and Pages

-**Uses for exported Manifests:**
-- Share your work in IIIF viewers like Mirador or Universal Viewer
-- Deposit in digital repositories
-- Enable text search in image viewers
-- Reuse in other scholarly tools
-- Create datasets for computational analysis

-**Example:** After transcribing a medieval recipe book, you export a Manifest.
-Researchers can now:
-- View the manuscript images
-- See your transcriptions overlaid on the images
-- Search the full text across all pages
-- Download the data for analysis
-- All in standard IIIF-compatible tools
+1. Start projects from existing Manifests to auto-import images, order, and metadata.
+2. Target original images via Canvases; annotations reference xywh on source content (no copies).
+3. Export a derivative Manifest with your annotations and reading order for reuse in other tools.

+> If you're starting a new Project, TPEN creates a new Manifest for you.
+If you're starting from an existing Manifest, TPEN references the original one.

+See the full guide: [IIIF Manifests in TPEN 3](/tutorials/2026/01/10/iiif-manifests-in-tpen3.html).

 ### Canvases: Individual Image Resources

 A **Canvas** is one image in a IIIF Manifest.
 It represents the "drawable surface" where content appears.

 **What you need to know:**

-- Each Page in TPEN links to one Canvas
+- Pages in TPEN link to a Canvas
-- Canvases have dimensions (width and height in pixels)
-- Your Line annotations use these dimensions to specify locations
+- Your Line annotations target a fragment of a Canvas
-- Canvases can have multiple images (e.g., multispectral imaging) - you annotate the Canvas, not individual images
+- TPEN Projects are made up of Pages that reference these Canvases, they are not "part of" the Project

 **Technical Detail:** When you draw a box around a Line, TPEN creates an annotation targeting that Canvas with coordinates like: `canvas#xywh=100,200,300,50` (starting at x:100, y:200, width:300, height:50).